QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

   ...     ...       ...       ...
   ======= ========= ========= =========

-- **JOINTOFFSET** is a table that can be used to apply a global offset to the positions of **SUBJOINTS**.
+- **JOINTOFFSET** is a table that can be used to apply a global offset to the positions of ALL **SUBJOINTS**.
 Note that the offset is only applied to the joints and not the mass and hydro reference points defined in :ref:`StrDef_LPFT`.
   The table is structured as follows:

   ========= ========= =========